sschoener/sschoener.github.io/_posts/2025-09-22-async-linq.md

 }
 ```

 Isn't that great?
 Yes, it isn't.
-In my experience, it is not universally a good idea to remove friction.
-Sometimes, the right answer is to *add* friction, so people *don't* do something (and people hate intentional friction, as I recall from the responses [to this piece]({% post_url 2024-09-16-get-people-to-do-the-right-thing %}) I wrote a while ago).

 I have observed this: I am much more likely to write async code in C# than anywhere else.
 I likewise see that in much of the C# code written by others that I encounter nowadays.

 ![Bilbo: "After all, why not?
 Why shouldn't I make this async?"](../assets/img/2025-09-22-async-linq/bilbo.png)